avular-robotics/avular-gpio/README.md

 The function returns the channel for which the edge was detected or None if a timeout occurred.

-##### The event_detected() function
+#### The event_detected() function

-This function can be used to periodically check if an event occurred since the last call.
+This function periodically checks if an event occurred since the last call.
 The function can be set up and called as follows:

 ```python
 # set rising edge detection on the channel